WFO-ID-pilots/text2matrix/README.md

 For a summary of the current results obtained using these scripts, please see here: https://doi.org/10.5281/zenodo.13385757.

+The following guide documents may be useful for development:

+[Content summary](CONTENT_SUMMARY.md): Summary of the repo content structure & how scripts work together.

+[desc2matrix documentation](DESC2MATRIX_DOC.md): High-level documentation for `desc2matrix` scripts responsible for converting unstructured species descriptions into structured output.
+Includes simple code examples.

 ## Pre-requisites

 An environment capable of running Python, the build tool `make` and the `wget` utility.